sourcedelica/unix-cb/README.md

 I put the code up on GitHub for sentimental reasons.
 I would have put up all of the code for Skynet but unfortunately it appears to be lost forever...

 ## Contributors
 - Gary Grossman got the code in shape so it would compile cleanly with modern compilers and lexers.
-He also got the build system whipped into shape with Autoconf, got Dorky chat working, put a Node.js telnet/login server in front of CB, storing the user records in Redis.
+He also got the build system whipped into shape with Autoconf and Travis, got Dorky chat working, put a Node.js telnet/login server in front of CB, storing the user records in Redis.

 ## To Do
 - Get it ready to run on sourcedelica.com.